Our Vision

 Betsy Hurd, LCSW, has over sixteen years of experience working with adults, children, adolescents, and families.
 She began to specialize in treating people who have experienced traumatic events in 2011 and has maintained that focus ever since.
 Betsy also specializes in culturally relevant therapy for the Latiné and LGBTQIA+ populations using TF-CBT, ART, and Triple P. In addition, she works with parents who want to learn new parenting skills so they can improve their relationships with their children.

-Flor de Maria Sanchez, MA, NCC, LCMHC-A, Full Time Therapist, [email protected]
+Flor de Maria Sanchez, MA, NCC, LCMHC-A, Contract Therapist, [email protected]

 Board